stas-sultanov/azure-monitor-telemetry/readme.md

 - **Efficiency** – Run faster and consume less memory thanks to minimal code and low complexity.
 - **Responsibility** – Embrace control over how telemetry is tracked and managed, with decisions left to the developer.
 - **Extensibility** – Extend or customize telemetry handling through clearly defined extension points.
-- **Versatility** – Apply in any context, from distributed systems to standalone apps and plugins.
+- **Versatility** – Use in any type of application, from distributed systems to standalone apps and plugins.

 ## Quality Assurance

 This library is built to meet the highest quality standards expected in regulated and performance-critical environments.<br/>
 This commitment is reflected in the following safeguards:

-1. The ruleset is configured with a target on the *main* branch with the following configurations:
+1. The repository is configured with branch protection rules targeting the *main* branch, including the following:
     - Require [signed commits][github_docs_verified_commit].
     - Require a pull request before merging, with the allowed method: *Squash*.
     - Require code scanning results via [CodeQL][github_workflow_code_ql].
 2. The workflow [Check][github_workflow_check] is configured to run on pull requests to the *main* branch and performs the following:
     - Checks that the code builds with no errors.
-    - Runs unit tests with a coverage threshold of 95%.
+    - Executes unit tests with a coverage threshold of 95%.
-    - Runs integration tests with a coverage threshold of 90%.<br/>
+    - Executes integration tests with at least 90% coverage, using a temporary Azure environment that is automatically provisioned and disposed.
-      The workflow provisions a temporary Azure environment, executes integration tests, and disposes of the resources upon completion.
 3. The workflow [Release][github_workflow_release] is created with support for [artifact attestations][github_docs_artifact_attestations].
 4. The project build is configured to:
     - Treat all warnings as errors.